Sutton District High School: History

 Sutton D.H.S. opened its doors in 1956.
 Revisions were made in 1962, and again in 1969.

 Student life

-The school offers a variety of athletic programs for students, including basketball, soccer, rugby, volleyball, baseball, curling, hockey, and more.
-There are various clubs, such as the Music Club, Art Club, the Gay Straight Alliance (GSA), and the Movie Club.
+The school offers a variety of athletic programs for students, including lacrosse, basketball, soccer, rugby, volleyball, baseball, hockey, and more.
 As of September 2016, the school is a member of the FIRST Robotics Competition.
 Their team number is 6514, and their name is the Sutton Robotics League.
-In addition to clubs, the school has a student council and an athletic council.
+In addition to sports, the school has a student council and an athletic council.